India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

 Stanzin said India should make the development of border areas a priority instead of waiting for the eruption of conflicts

-With tourism gone, locals have had to struggle hard to make their ends meet.
+With tourism gone, locals have had to struggle to make ends meet.

 As the uncertainty continues, Dorjee has shut his homestay and is now working with the Indian army in road construction to feed his family.